MounibJa/SRAM-NMOS-CELL/docs/pmos_vs_res.md

 - Actual values from layout simulations result in 9.9uA x 1.8V for pmos, and 37.8uA x 1.8V.

 3. Write speed
-- Here is where the PMOS faces a drawback.
+- Here is where the PMOS faces its major drawback.
 Of course, since the PMOS pull-up strength weakens relative to the resistor for lower node voltages (this is what saves power), it won't be as quick to flip.
 This results in a slower write speed compared to the resistor cell.
 Look to the image below for the theoretical difference.
 <img width="500" height="1166" alt="SRAM_PMOS_vs_RES_Speed" src="https://github.com/user-attachments/assets/ae1fdb82-355b-4018-9496-f5c99e5bc884" />
-- Though this appears very significant, it turns out that
+- Though this appears very significant, it turns out that since the resistor circuit is so much larger and involves the 50K Ohms, capacitance causes write speeds to be much closer.
+This is great news as it means this really isn't as big of an issue as it appears at first glance, however both designs meet our initial parameters.